 Tag axle retraction is controlled by a valve located on the right lateral console.
 The valve can be switched to either the WHEELS UP or WHEELS DOWN position.
-The axle will be raised or lowered by air pressure according to the valve position.
+The axle will be automatically raised or lowered by air pressure according to the valve position.
 Refer to "Controls & Instruments" chapter.

 The tag axle service brakes operate only when the tag axle is in the WHEELS DOWN position.
+Never lower the tag axle while the coach is moving.
 When the tag axle is in the WHEELS UP position, the corresponding indicator light will illuminate and a beep will sound to alert the driver of the tag axle's position.
 The tag axle can be raised in tight maneuvering areas like in a parking lot or to make it easier to turn a short corner.
 The tag axle shortens the wheelbase and allows tighter turning.
-Raising the tag axle transfers extra weight and additional traction to the drive wheels providing improved control on slippery surface.
+Raising the tag axle transfers extra weight and additional traction to the drive wheels providing improved control on slippery roads.